Fairfax: Established Residential Community

 Frozen Pipe Failures

 Iowa winters affect Fairfax the same as the rest of the metro.
 Older Fairfax homes with poorly insulated supply lines in exterior walls or unconditioned crawl spaces are vulnerable during sustained cold.
 Newer subdivision homes have the same bonus-room-over-garage and attic-supply-line failure points we see throughout the metro.
+The failure typically happens during the thaw rather than during the freeze itself.

 Sump Pump Failures